 Crisis Intervention Team

-The Missouri Mid South CIT Council was created in 2018 through a joint effort of the West Plains Police Department and the Howell County Sheriffs Office, The Council is made up from members of Law Enforcement agencies, Mental Health organizations, Mental Health professionals, Social Workers, and community outreach programs.
+The 37th District CIT Council was created in 2018 through a joint effort of the West Plains Police Department and the Howell County Sheriffs Office, The Council is made up from members of Law Enforcement agencies, Mental Health organizations, Mental Health professionals, Social Workers, and community outreach programs.
 After the formation of the Council a training program was developed based on the Memphis Model and CIT Council guidelines and standards.
 In October of 2019 there were a total of thirty graduates from the program including ten members of the West Plains Police Department.

 The mission of Crisis Intervention Teams (CIT) is to promote and support the effective development and implementation of CIT programs in Missouri that will allow the criminal justice and mental health systems to cooperate in order to prevent inappropriate incarceration of individuals with mental illness.